Victor02091/tarot_counter/backend/README.md

 ## Modify table schemas

-If you make a change in SQL Alchemy models, you want to update to structure of the tables (make your your db is accessible).
+If you make a change in SQL Alchemy models, you want to update the structure of the tables (make sure your db is accessible).

 You need to commit the changes to alembic :